-There are a variety of tools that Joanne may draw upon to complete functional and sensory assessments.
+There are a variety of tools that Joanne may draw upon to complete functional capacity, housing, social skills and sensory assessments.
 Examples include:

 - The Assessment of Motor and Process Skills (AMPS) is an observation tool used to measure the quality of a person’s activities of daily living performance.
 Activities of daily living include everyday tasks such as personal grooming, meal preparation and household cleaning.
 This tool can assist in identifying the level of support a person may require to live successfully in the community, guide treatment and provides measures to see if the person’s performance is within age expectations.

 - The Evaluation of Social Interaction (ESI) is an observation tool used to evaluate a person’s quality of social interaction performance.